woocommerce/woocommerce/plugins/woocommerce-admin/docs/features/onboarding.md

 A few new WordPress options have been introduced to store information and settings during setup.
 It may be necessary to manual delete these options from your `wp_options` database to test a certain task or feature.

-* `woocommerce_task_list_hidden`.
-This option is used to conditionally show the entire task list.
-The task list can be hidden by the user after they have completed all tasks.
-Hiding the wizard stops it from showing in both full screen mode, and the collapsed inline version that shows above the dashboard analytics cards.
+* `woocommerce_task_list_hidden_lists`.
+This option houses the task lists that have been hidden from view by the user.
 * `woocommerce_task_list_welcome_modal_dismissed`.
 This option is used to show a congratulations modal during the transition between the profile wizard and task list.

 We also use existing options from WooCommerce Core or extensions like WooCommerce Shipping & Tax or Stripe.
 The list below may not be complete, as new tasks are introduced, but you can generally find usage of these by searching for the [getOptions selector](https://github.com/woocommerce/woocommerce-admin/search?q=getOptions&unscoped_q=getOptions).